wdi-sg/js-functions-and-dom/README.md

 ## Exercise 3
 There are 4 divs on index.html, the first being the one on the left, and the fourth on the right.
-When the user clicks on the first div, change its color to a random color.
+After every 10 seconds, change its color to a random color.

-_Bonus: Make it continuously change to random colors once the user's mouse hovers over it._

 ## Exercise 4
-When the user click on the second div, make it disappear after 5 seconds.
+Make the 2nd div disappear after 5 seconds.

 _Bonus: Make it reappear after 3 further seconds._